ShinyTrinkets/overseer/README.md

 * `NewCmd(name string, args ...interface{})` - Returns a new instance of Cmd.
 * `Clone()` - Clones a Cmd.
 All the options are copied, but the state of the original object is lost.
 * `Start()` - Starts the command and immediately returns a channel that the caller can use to receive the final Status of the command when it ends.
+The function **can only be called once**.
 * `Stop()` - Stops the command by sending its process group a SIGTERM signal.
 * `Signal(sig syscall.Signal)` - Sends an OS signal to the process group.
 * `Status()` - Returns the Status of the command at any time.